-After a 45 minute Uber ride in traffic, we finally got to the pier and saw the sign in front of us and both of us got embarrassingly giddy.
+After a 45 minute Uber ride in traffic, we finally got to the pier and saw the sign in front of us and both of us got ridiculously giddy.

-We walked the pier and it was indeed dirty and touristy, but we loved it.
+We walked along the pier, which was indeed dirty and touristy, but we loved it.

 IT’S SANTA FRICKING MONICA PIER, PEOPLE.

-Anna looked at me and put her arms around me and I told her that I was crying because I couldn’t believe I was there, that I was crying for all of the people in my life who would never get there for different reasons.
-It wasn’t a normal cry but rather something unexplained, if that makes any sense.
+Anna looked at me and wrapped her arms around me.
+I told her I was crying because I couldn’t believe I was there.
+That I was crying for all the people in my life who would never be able to come because of various reasons.

-I dried my tears and we walked all over the pier, soaking it in, looking for souvenirs, and inhaling that ocean air.
+I wiped my tears as we walked along the pier, arm in arm, taking it all in, looking for souvenirs, and smelling the salty sea air.

 Livin’ It Up in The City